lilisor02/react-crud-application/README.md

 ## What is it?

-Application for creating articles and references, which can be visualized, modified and erased, filtered and sorted based on the date of the article.
+Application using React, Node.js and MySQL, for creating articles and references, which can be visualized, modified and erased, filtered and sorted based on the date of the article.

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/72099239/186222646-ab18d767-b165-4341-bb21-5285a3412702.gif)